Jeremy Bentham: Bibliography

-Bentham was an obsessive writer and reviser, but was constitutionally incapable, except on rare occasions, of bringing his work to completion and publication.
+Bentham was an obsessive writer and reviser, but was only able on rare occasions of bringing his work to completion and publication.
 Most of what appeared in print in his lifetime was prepared for publication by others.
 Several of his works first appeared in French translation, prepared for the press by Étienne Dumont, for example, Theory of Legislation, Volume 2 (Principles of the Penal Code) 1840, Weeks, Jordan, & Company.
 Boston.
 Some made their first appearance in English in the 1820s as a result of back-translation from Dumont's 1802 collection (and redaction) of Bentham's writing on civil and penal legislation.